This page gives an overview of how the Equality Act can apply to recruitment and promotion.

 - Making any reasonable adjustments to the interview, assessment or other arrangements so as to put the person who stammers on a level playing field with other job applicants, see below Reasonable adjustments; and

-- Whether the reason for turning someone down for a job is lawful if it relates to the disability, see below Reason for being turned down for a job.
+- Whether turning someone down for a job is justified and lawful, if the reason for turning them down relates to the disability: see below Reason for being turned down for a job.

 Other individual points (on separate pages):